A Hurewicz-type Theorem for the Dynamic Asymptotic Dimension with Applications to Coarse Geometry and Dynamics: Introduction

-Box spaces provided some of the first examples of spaces which do not coarsely embed in hilbert space \cite[Remark 11.27]{Roe2003LecturesOC} and it has been shown that a group with a finite dimensional box space must be amenable \cite[Remark 11.38 and Proposition 11.39]{Roe2003LecturesOC}.
-Similar to how actions by finite dimensional amenable groups are thought to be finite dimensional, it is thought that a partial converse to this latter fact should also hold; that is, an amenable group with finite asymptotic dimension ought to have finite dimensional box spaces.
+Box spaces provided some of the first examples of spaces which do not coarsely embed in Hilbert space \cite[Remark 11.27]{Roe2003LecturesOC} and it has been shown that a group with a finite dimensional box space must be amenable \cite[Remark 11.38 and Proposition 11.39]{Roe2003LecturesOC}.
+Just as actions by finite dimensional, amenable groups are thought to be finite dimensional, it is thought that a partial converse to this latter fact should also hold; that is, an amenable group with finite asymptotic dimension ought to have finite dimensional box spaces.
 Notwithstanding, there has been similarly little progress on this aside from the case of virtually nilpotent groups \cite{boxspacesDT}.

-As it turns out, questions about the asymptotic dimension of box spaces are essentially special cases of questions about the dynamic asymptotic dimension, echoing a relationship between DAD and the asymptotic dimension of warped cones utilized in \cite[Section 8]{warpedcones}.
-More precisely, we prove the following.
+As it turns out, questions about the asymptotic dimension of box spaces are essentially special cases of questions about the dynamic asymptotic dimension, echoing a relationship between DAD and the asymptotic dimension of warped cones described in \cite[Section 8]{warpedcones}.
+More precisely, we prove the following in \ref{odometers and box spaces}.